Diana Varinska: 2019

 In March, Varinska competed at both the Baku and Doha World Cups as well as the Stella Zakharova Cup.
 The following month she competed at the European Championships where she qualified to the all-around final in fifteenth place.
 During the final she improved her ranking and finished in seventh place.
 In June, Varinska competed at the second European Games where she qualified to both the all-around and balance beam finals.
 During the all-around final she won the bronze medal behind Angelina Melnikova of Russia and Lorette Charpy of France.
 During the balance beam final she once again won bronze, this time behind Nina Derwael of Belgium and Melnikova.
 In September Varinska competed at the Paris Challenge Cup where she won gold on floor exercise and bronze on balance beam.

 Varinska competed at the World Championships in Stuttgart.
 She helped Ukraine finish fifteenth as a team during qualifications but they did not manage to qualify a team to the Olympic Games.
 However, Varinska finished twenty-sixth in the all-around and qualified to the final and as an individual to the Olympic Games in Tokyo.
 During the all-around final Varinska finished in fifteenth place.
-In late October and November, Varinska competed at the Arthur Gander Memorial, where she won bronze, the Swiss Cup where she and Oleg Vernyayev won silver behind the American team of Jade Carey and Allan Bower, and the Cottbus World Cup where she won silver on the balance beam.
+In late October and November, Varinska competed at the Arthur Gander Memorial, where she won bronze, the Swiss Cup where she and Oleg Verniaiev won silver behind the American team of Jade Carey and Allan Bower, and the Cottbus World Cup where she won silver on the balance beam.